Counting independent sets in amenable groups: Free energy

-The value of $f_\Z(\Gamma_2,1)$ corresponds to the \emph{topological entropy} of the \emph{golden mean shift} (see \cite[Example 4.1.4]{1-lind} and Section \ref{sec9}). \end{remark}
+The value of $f_{\mathbb{Z}}(\Gamma_2,1)$ corresponds to the \emph{topological entropy} of the \emph{golden mean shift} (see \cite[Example 4.1.4]{1-lind} and Section \ref{sec9}). \end{remark}

-The main theme of this paper will be to explore our ability to compute $f_G(\Gamma,\lambda)$.
-The next subsection establishes that, without loss of generality for our purposes, we can assume that $G \acts \Gamma$ is free.
+The main theme of this paper will be to explore our ability to approximate $f_G(\Gamma,\lambda)$.
+From now, and without much loss of generality, we will assume that $G \acts \Gamma$ is free (see Section \ref{subsec:9-7} for a reduction of the almost free case to the free case).